astronomer/airflow-guides/guides/airflow-dbt.md

 In this guide, we'll walk through:

-- Using the [dbt Provider](https://registry.astronomer.io/providers/dbt-cloud) to orchestrate dbt Cloud with Airflow.
+- Using the [dbt Cloud Provider](https://registry.astronomer.io/providers/dbt-cloud) to orchestrate dbt Cloud with Airflow.
 - Two common use cases for orchestrating dbt Core with Airflow via the `BashOperator`:
     - At the [project](https://docs.getdbt.com/docs/building-a-dbt-project/projects) level and,
     - At the [model](https://docs.getdbt.com/docs/building-a-dbt-project/building-models) level.